Need some peace and quiet this spring? Visit the Japanese Garden in The Hague

 You can take a peaceful stroll through this unique garden from the end of April until the beginning of June.
 It’s quite a limited amount of time, so hurry up and don’t miss out!

-It will be open daily from 9 AM to 8 PM.
-It’s the perfect way to take a break before the madness of summer begins, and it’s another free thing to do in The Hague!
+Open daily from 10 AM to 8 PM, it’s the perfect way to take a break before the madness of summer begins.
+Even better?
+It’s one of our favourite free things to do in The Hague. 🎉

-The garden has significant historical and cultural value, and aside from that, it’s very aesthetically pleasing.
-So grab your camera, and enjoy some quality time with ‘Japanese’ nature while you still can.
+The garden has significant historical and cultural value, and in addition to that, it is very aesthetically pleasing.
+So grab your camera and enjoy some quality time with ‘Japanese’ nature while you still can.

 What is a Japanese garden doing in The Hague?

-Formed around 1910, this amazingly beautiful garden exists thanks to the former owner of the country estate of Clingendael.
+Built around 1910, this remarkably beautiful garden is the legacy of the former owner of the Clingendael country estate.

-Marguerite M. Baroness van Brienen, or Lady Daisy (how fitting!), had a fascination with Japanese nature.
+Marguerite M. Baroness van Brienen, also known as Lady Daisy (how fitting!), was fascinated with Japanese nature.

-The ferns are particularly spectacular at this time of year in the Japanese Garden.
-Image: Teresa Gubern/Supplied.
+The ferns are particularly spectacular in the Japanese Garden at this time of year.
+Image: Dreamstime

-In fact, Lady Daisy herself sailed off to Japan multiple times in order to pick out the plants and artefacts for her garden.
+Lady Daisy travelled to Japan multiple times to pick out the plants and artefacts for her garden.

 READ MORE | 7 things you didn’t know about The Hague